yexin-mao/yexin-mao.github.io/index.md

 title: Welcome to Yexin Mao's Homepage
 ---

-I am a master student at Australian National University in Canberra, where I work on Neural Radiance Field under the supervision of [Dr. Huan Lei](https://huanlei.xyz/).
+I am a master student at Australian National University working with [Dr. Huan Lei](https://huanlei.xyz/).
 I also work closely as an intern at Institute of Automation, Chinese Academy of Science with [Dr. Zhiwei Liu](https://www.researchgate.net/scientific-contributions/Zhiwei-Liu-2155242571).

-I received my Bachelor's degree from The University of Sydney, where I was fortunate to work with [Dr. Wei Huang](https://weihuang05.github.io/) and [Prof. Tongliang Liu](https://tongliang-liu.github.io/).
+I received my Bachelor's degree from The University of Sydney, where I was fortunate to work under the supervision of [Dr. Wei Huang](https://weihuang05.github.io/) and [Prof. Tongliang Liu](https://tongliang-liu.github.io/).
 I was awarded Honors Class I.

 I have particular research interests on Machine Learning & Computer Vision, especially neural radiance field.